RDFLib/rdflib/docs/gettingstarted.rst

 methods that search triples and return them in arbitrary order.

-RDFLib graphs also redefine certain built-in Python methods in order to behave in a predictable way: they `emulating container types
+RDFLib graphs also redefine certain built-in Python methods in order to behave in a predictable way.
+They do this by `emulating container types
 <https://docs.python.org/3.7/reference/datamodel.html#emulating-container-types>`_ and
 are best thought of as a set of 3-item tuples ("triples", in RDF-speak):